Teeratat9/workflow-setup/README.md

 # workflow-setup
-These are my work flow setup of neovim and kitty terminal
+These are my work flow setup of neovim and kitty terminal my setup use lazyvim from start folder of that repo

 # Setup Step
 1. Use zsh shell don't forgot to use zsh plugin autosuggest and highlight<br>``plugins=(